openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Controller.md

 - Next, choose **Authentication type** to login to the VM.
 (We highly **discourage** login to the VM using Password).
 - Enter an username (**remember the username, you will need it to login to the VM**), or leave the default user **azureuser**
 - Choose your ssh key
 - For **inbound ports**, select the ssh.
-You can add extra port based on open ziti requirement.
+You can add extra port based on your OpenZiti setup.
 - You can leave everything default.
 Press **Review + create**
 ![Diagram](/img/public_cloud/Create-Azure4.jpg)